XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 JugderV2 : `Use Microsoft VS2017`

 Sandbox4Linux: `make`

+# MathJax Support
+We support MathJax in blogs,comments,statements,announcements,etc...
+Almost everywhere!
+Write $$$ before and after your formula to create MathJax inline.
+6 $s to create a large formula. **After19w33a only**

 # External Resource Link
 Because of the special design, you cannot link to external resources/items when writing a contest announcement or a problem statement.
 But after 19w26a you can request a external resource by using the `fetch.jsp`.
 The usage do as follows: